minkcv/vm/docs/assembly.md

 # The Assembly Language
 This file describes the syntax of the assembly language for the provided assembler.
 See `opcodes.md` to learn how to use each instruction.
 See `getting_started.md` to learn how to assemble and run a program.
 Be careful if you are looking at the output binary file in a hex editor as it may not represent the program accurately.
 Program binaries also use two bytes to prefix the number of instructions.
 See `sample.md` if you don't want to "reinvent the wheel" for some common functions.

+Program code is not stored in addressable memory.
+Jump instructions use a segment and an offset similar to memory addressing to have 65536 addressable instructions.
+Programs have a maximum length of 65536 instructions.

 #### Constants
 For instructions that take a constant, the constant can be specified with `#` for decimal or `$` for hexadecimal.